Longest corridor as a set

 The Green Service Hall runs the entire length of the set.
 This is clearly visible in Vivian Kubrick’s documentary as Jack Nicholson descends the stairs to the set.
-He walks past the two entrance doors of set 3 next to the Lobby set.
+He walks past the two entrance doors of stage 3 where the Colorado Lounge set is located next to the Lobby set.

 The end of the green corridor is against the wall of stage 3 next to it.
 In the same documentary you can see the open service doors on the other side of The Green Service Hall.
 The outside wall from Stage 4 can be seen here.